 Santiago Ramón y Cajal is a towering figure in the history of science.
 Hailed today as the father of modern anatomy and neurobiology, he was largely responsible for the modern conception of the brain.
 Advice for a Young Investigator, first published in 1897, offers a witty and anecdotal guide for scientists that can be enjoyed by both novice and veteran researchers.
 In this BIT, Ramón y Cajal considers what it takes to be a successful scientific investigator.

 This BIT offers an excerpt from a book that has shaped the study of new media.
 In The Language of New Media, Lev Manovich offered the field’s first systematic and rigorous theory.
 Here, Manovich considers the computer as illusion generator, addressing such questions as the “reality effect” of new media images and the comparative illusionism of new media, photography, film, and video.

 Bestselling author Steven Pinker’s early works on language acquisition have become classics in cognitive science.
-The Secret Life of Verbs offers Pinker’s look back at this work and two pivotal chapters from Learnability and Cognition.
+This BIT offers Pinker’s look back at this work and two pivotal chapters from Learnability and Cognition.

 This BIT offers an excerpt from a foundational work of cognitive science—considered one of the most important and influential books ever published by the MIT Press—that outlines a theory of the development of specifically human higher mental functions.